JortvD/JCIO/README.md

 This Github repository contains not only the source code, but also a Wiki.
 But if you still have any questions, feel free to ask!
 I'd also love to hear suggestions for possible features and feedback is really appreciated.

 ###Note:
-The current version starts with a zero, this means things will change.
+The current version is in alpha, this means things will change.
 Such changes may break your plugin.

 ### Features:
 * Moddable - Making a plugin is really easy and you don't need a lot of knowledge about Java.